nabiiya/caitlins-skincare-routine/README.md

   (fixed with `z-index`) and links that weren't clickable (fixed with `pointer-events`)
 - Working with image files, file paths, and accessible `alt` text

-## How to run it

-Download the files and open `index.html` in any web browser.

-## Next steps

-- Add JavaScript for a day/night toggle and tap-friendly tooltips for mobile